EducloudHQ/learning_terraform/content/project1/introduction.md

 ## Introduction

-In this project, we'll learn how to deploy an EC2(Elastic Cloud Compute) server, connected  to a load balancer and a security group.
+In this project, we'll learn how to deploy an EC2(Elastic Cloud Compute) instance, connected  to a load balancer and a security group.

+An EC2 instance is a virtual machine that runs on AWS infrastructure.

 The Purpose of this project is to learn how to use `provider, resources, variables, outputs and modules` of terraform.